Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Rewards"
 		{
 			// Reward survivors for fighting Mutant Tanks.
-			// Note: The same rewards cannot be stacked and will not overlap each other to avoid spam.
 			// Note: Some rewards may require Lux's "WeaponHandling_API" plugin.
 			// Link: https://forums.alliedmods.net/showthread.php?t=319947
 			// Note: Some rewards may require patches from the "mutant_tanks_patches.cfg" config file to work.